Eat healthier. Exercise more. Get organized.

 Yes, we really said this.
 Now is the time to ask for extra projects.
 Look specifically for the ones that can fill experience gaps.
-Even if you have already let your manager know about the skills you are looking to perfect, do not rely only on them to find assignments that fit your needs.
+Even if you have already let your manager know about the skills you are looking to perfect pre-MBA, do not rely only on them to find assignments that fit your needs.

 3) Get involved at the office.

-Internal projects are a great way to beef up your leadership experience, and almost every company has an internal initiative that requires help.
+Internal projects are a great way to beef up your pre-MBA leadership experience, and almost every company has an internal initiative that requires help.
 Offer to plan the next virtual team-building activity, set up a training or speaker series, or lead recruiting efforts.
 If nothing exists, create it yourself.
-Starting a new program at work will score you bonus points with your colleagues and give you plenty to share with admissions committees on your applications.
+Starting a new program at work will score bonus points with your colleagues and give you plenty to share with admissions committees on your applications.

 4) Look for mentoring opportunities.

 Even if you have not had the chance to manage your own team, you can still begin to perfect your management skills.
 Take a new hire or even an intern under your wing and show them the ropes.
 If you can be a formal mentor, great!
-But if such an opportunity does not exist, an informal mentor relationship still supplements your leadership experience.
+But if such an opportunity does not exist, an informal mentor relationship still supplements your pre-MBA leadership experience.

 5) Get your own mentor.